aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 ### Tools

-We will use Canu and Miniasm for both MinION and RS II assembly, then we check the assembly quality using the report provided by Quast.
+We will use Canu and Miniasm for both MinION and PacBio assembly, then we check the assembly quality using the report provided by Quast.

 **Canu** is an assembler for noisy long-reads sequences.
 Canu will correct the reads, trim suspicious regions, then assemble the corrected and cleaned reads into unitigs.
-Note: this software was designed for both MinION and RS II data.
+Note: this software was designed for both MinION and PacBio data.
 Canu has many parameters, which are not discussed on this workshop, however all of them can be found in very detailed [manual](http://canu.readthedocs.io/en/stable/) of canu.

 **Miniasm** is lightweight assembler.
 It very fast, but for a cost of simplicity and low parametrization.
 It can used as a first proxy of the data content, but for the final assembly, another assembler should be considered.
 The first step, the overlap of reads is computed in a separated step using a standalone program called `minimap`.